 Whether or not you will be requesting an un-blinded data set

-(i.e., a data set that includes names of participating institutions--such requests require additional justification, and are subject to additional review)
+(i.e., a data set that either (a) includes regional variables, or (b) includes names of participating institutions--such requests require additional justification, and are subject to additional review)

 The year(s) from which you would like data